6 Phrases To Say And Avoid In A Performance Review

 5. “Want to get a promotion and bonuses?
 Then, work towards hitting the target.”

-Additionally, let’s say the employee takes your words as it is and achieves the target.
-But, you can’t keep your promise during the appraisal session.
-The employee approaches the HR department complaining about you not giving what was promised.
+Let’s say one of your recruiters believes you and achieves the target, but you can’t fulfill your promise during the appraisal session.
+The employee might approach the HR department with complaints about unfulfilled promises.

-So, unless you’re some all-seeing person with the ability to predict the future, then you shouldn’t be making promises you can’t keep.
-Don’t set the bar too high because then you might find yourself in a sticky situation.
+Unless you have the ability to predict the future, avoid making promises you can’t keep.
+Don’t set the bar too high to avoid finding yourself in a difficult situation.

 6. “I’m not happy with the way you handle past projects.”